 While schools are responsible for arranging their own transportation, CSU Spur may be able to offer reimbursement for some costs.
 We offer up to $250 reimbursement per bus for up to two buses per school per school year (for a maximum reimbursement of $500).
 Reimbursement is subject to availability and is processed on a case-by-case basis.
 For more information, please complete the bus reimbursement form.

-Our education team begins scheduling field trips for the fall term on August 1 and for the spring term on December 1.
+Our education team begins scheduling field trips for the fall term in early August and for the spring term in early December.
 We prioritize partner organizations first, followed by public registration.
 Priority is given to groups based on location, Title I eligibility, and alignment with Spur’s mission.
 Due to our partnership with the National Western Stock Show, we do not schedule guided programs during the month of January.

 Yes.
 Spur requires a permission slip for students to participate in any water-based, food-based, or animal-based programs.
 If one or more of your students does not have a signed permission slip, they may still attend the field trip, but will not be able to participate in these program areas.